Mahdi-Roozbahani/CS46417641-spring2024/content/docs/grading/project-breakdown.md

     - All groups should have their dataset cleaned at this point
     - We expect to see data pre-processing in your project such as feature selection (Forward or backward feature selection, dimensionality reduction methods such as PCA, Lasso, LDA, .. ), taking care of missing features in your dataset, …
     - We expect to see at least one supervised or unsupervised method implemented and the results need to be studied in details.
 For example evaluating your predictive model performance using different metrics (take a look at [ML Metrics](https://scikit-learn.org/stable/modules/model_evaluation.html))
+    - You MUST include visualizations of your dataset (if possible) and your results.
+Visualizations include graphs, charts, tables.
+Code snippets do not count as visualizations.
+You can use [Matplotlib](https://matplotlib.org/) or [Seaborn](https://seaborn.pydata.org/) to create your visualizations.
+We recommend using [Plotly](https://plotly.com/) for interactive visualizations in Python as well as interactive visualizations on your website.
   - An updated contribution table from with all group members’ names that explicitly provides the contribution of each member in preparing the project task.
 - You do not submit any video recording for the midterm report.